gitter-badger/konsole/README.md

 };
 ```

+# Side by side writing

+TBD : describe how Konsole workes side by side with existing code or apps that share the console.

+# HighSpeedWriter

+TBD

 # Forms

   - quickly and neatly render an object and it's properties in a window or to the console.